 TGbe Editor to make the following changes in Subclause 35.3.12.4 (Traffic indication) in TGbe D3.0 (paragraphs at P538L43 and P538L50):

-An AP MLD may use Multi-Link Traffic Indication element and TIM element carried in a Beacon frame to recommend a non-AP MLD to use one or more enabled links to retrieve individually addressed buffered BU(s).
-An AP MLD may also use Multi-Link Traffic Indication element and AID Bitmap element in a Link Recommendation frame to recommend a non-AP MLD to use one or more enabled links for all exchanges both for DL and UL.
+(#16820)An AP MLD may use the Multi-Link Traffic Indication element and the TIM element carried in a Beacon frame to recommend a non-AP MLD to use one or more enabled links to retrieve individually addressed buffered BU(s).
+An AP MLD may also use the Multi-Link Traffic Indication element and the AID Bitmap element in a Link Recommendation frame to recommend a non-AP MLD to use one or more enabled links for all exchanges both for DL and UL.
 The AP’s indication may be carried in a broadcast or a unicast frame.

 An AP MLD shall buffer a BU with a TID at the AP MLD if the TID is not mapped to any link on which the corresponding non-AP STA affiliated with a non-AP MLD is in active mode, and it shall set the bit in the partial virtual bitmap of the TIM element that corresponds to the AID of the non-AP MLD to 1.
-The traffic indication for a non-AP MLD that is indicated by the bit in the partial virtual bitmap of the TIM element in a Beacon frame that matches the AID of the non-AP MLD shall be set to a value that reflects the buffer status of the BUs at the AP MLD for that non-AP MLD when each AP affiliated with the AP MLD that is operating on a corresponding link that is part of the multi-link setup schedules the Beacon frame.
+The traffic indication for a non-AP MLD that is indicated by the bit in the partial virtual bitmap of the TIM element in a Beacon frame that matches the AID of the non-AP MLD shall be set to a value that reflects the buffer status of the BUs at the AP MLD for that non-AP MLD (#16599)at the time when each AP affiliated with the AP MLD that is operating on a corresponding link that is part of the multi-link setup schedules the Beacon frame.

 TGbe Editor to make the following changes in Subclause 35.3.12.4 (Traffic indication) in TGbe D3.0 (paragraph at P539L01):